 As we all know, it’s a completely different landscape now.
 Candidate behaviour has changed hugely and with it, the way we engage with them.
 Creative and media solutions are not as cut and dried as they used to be, which takes me back to risk-taking.
 If a print campaign failed to hit the mark, there was always the next one.
 But today, a careers website and the development of the employer brand is a big commitment – and requires a lot of trust from the client.
 So when a resourcing manager has put their case to their board and seen it deliver a genuine benefit to their business benefit, I think that they deserve their moment in the spotlight.

 While winning awards raises a client’s profile, it’s also hugely satisfying for a resourcing team.
-As Tracey Dyer, HR Director Western Europe at gategroup puts it, “An award win is a symbol of recognition, for the individuals, the team involved and for the company.
+As Heather Kitto, Head of Resourcing at NFU Mutual puts it, “An award win is a symbol of recognition, for the individuals, the team involved and for the company.
 As an employer it helps broaden the understanding of your organisation the work you do and your strategy.”
+Which is why we were delighted to see them pick up the ‘Outstanding impact transformation and change’ award at FIRM Awards 2021.
+And the ‘Best careers website’ award at the S1 Jobs Awards 2021.
+Well done.

-And Kevin Hough, former Recruitment Manager of LV= and Pepsico UK feels the same way.
+And Emma Issitt, Head of Resourcing and Talent at Toolstation, feels the same way.
 “Knowing that you are doing something well or even doing something different always spurs me on to do more!
 My biggest pride is taking the team to awards ceremonies and seeing the look on their faces if they win.
 It’s priceless.”
+So it was brilliant to see them pick up the ‘Best development of an employer brand’ award at FIRM Awards 2020.

 They’re good for agencies